Pakistan Embassy Says Reports About Pakistani- Americans Deaths From Coronavirus Cannot Be authenticated - UrduPoint

 "Meanwhile, we have no reports even informal ones of any Pakistani-American deaths from our consulates in Chicago, Los Angeles, and Houston," the embassy said.

-"The Embassy and the Consulate Generals are in touch with our community members and will be ready to extend every assistance and support wherever needed," it said.
+"The Embassy and the Consulate Generals are in touch with our community members and will be ready to extend every assistance and support wherever needed."